 - Wear shoes that fit properly and are not too tight.
 You may need a special shoe made to fit your foot.

 - DO NOT wear shoes with pointed or open toes, such as high heels, flip-flops, or sandals.

 Wound Care and Dressings

-- Keep your blood sugar levels under tight control.
-This will help you heal faster.
+- Keep your blood sugar level under tight control .
+This helps you heal faster.

 - Keep the ulcer clean and bandaged.

 - Cleanse the wound daily, using a wound dressing or bandage.

 - DO NOT walk barefoot unless your doctor tells you it is OK.